-In line with the relevant legislations, the following principles underpin our commitment to child safety at St John's Catholic Parish:
+The following principles underpin our commitment to child safety at [ST Brigid's Parish Gisborne]:

-- Our parish has zero tolerance of child abuse. - All children are entitled to, as a fundamental right, safety and protection from all forms of abuse and neglect. - Our parish leadership works in partnership with families and the community to ensure that they are engaged in decision-making processes, particularly those that have an impact on child safety, protection and wellbeing. - All adults in our parish, including staff, clergy, volunteers, parishioners, contractors, have a responsibility to care for children and young people, to positively promote their wellbeing and to protect them from any kind of harm or abuse. - The policies, guidelines and codes of conduct for the care, wellbeing and protection of children are based on honest, respectful and trusting relationships between adults and children and young people. - All persons involved in situations where harm is suspected or disclosed must be treated with sensitivity, dignity and respect. - Staff, clergy, volunteers, parents, parishioners including children and contractors should be free to raise concerns about child safety, knowing these will be taken seriously by the parish leadership.
+- Our parish has zero tolerance of child abuse. - All children are entitled to, as a fundamental right, safety and protection from all forms of abuse and neglect. - Our parish works in partnership with families and the community to ensure that they are engaged in decision-making processes, particularly those that have an impact on child safety and protection. - All adults in our parish, including staff, clergy, volunteers, parishioners, contractors, have a responsibility to care for children and young people, to positively promote their wellbeing and to protect them from any kind of harm or abuse. - The policies, guidelines and codes of conduct for the care, wellbeing and protection of children are based on honest, respectful and trusting relationships between adults and children and young people. - All persons involved in situations where harm is suspected or disclosed must be treated with sensitivity, dignity and respect. - Staff, clergy, volunteers, parents, parishioners including children and contractors should be free to raise concerns about child safety, knowing these will be taken seriously by the parish leadership.

-Appropriate confidentiality will be maintained, with information being provided to those who have a right or a need to be informed, either legally or pastorally.
+• Appropriate confidentiality will be maintained, with information being provided to those who have a right or a need to be informed, either legally or pastorally.